-As of March 31, 2017, we had cash, cash equivalents and investments of \$15.3 million.
-We currently estimate that we will use the net proceeds from this offering, together with our existing cash, cash equivalents and investments, as follows:
+As of December 31, 2016, we had cash and cash equivalents of \$20.7 million.
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$ million to fund our ongoing clinical trials of ALRN-6924, including approximately \$ million to fund our Phase 1 All-comers trial, approximately \$ million to fund our Phase 2a PTCL trial and approximately \$ million to fund our Phase 1/1b AML/MDS trials; - approximately \$ million to fund additional research and clinical development activity related to ALRN-6924 and other programs; and - the remainder for working capital and other general corporate purposes, which may include funding for additional research, hiring additional personnel, capital expenditures and the costs of operating as a public company.
+- approximately \$ million to fund our ongoing clinical trials of ALRN-6924; - approximately \$ million to fund additional research and clinical development activity related to ALRN-6924 and other programs; and - the remainder for working capital and other general corporate purposes, which may include funding for additional research, hiring additional personnel, capital expenditures and the costs of operating as a public company.

-This expected use of the net proceeds from this offering and our existing cash, cash equivalents and investments represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
+This expected use of the net proceeds from this offering and our existing cash and cash equivalents represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development and commercialization efforts, the status of and results from clinical trials, any collaborations that we may enter into with third parties for our product candidates and any unforeseen cash needs.
-Moreover, our estimates of the costs to fund our trials are based on the current designs of the trials.
-If we were to modify the design of any of these trials, for instance, to increase the number of patients in the trials, our costs to fund the trials could increase.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.

-Based on our current plans, we believe that our existing cash, cash equivalents and investments, together with the net proceeds from this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least through .
+Based on our current plans, we believe that our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least through .
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-We expect that the net proceeds from this offering and our existing cash, cash equivalents will be sufficient to enable us to complete each of our ongoing clinical trials.
-We do not expect that the net proceeds from this offering and our existing cash, cash equivalents and investments will be sufficient, however, to enable us to conduct through completion any additional clinical trials of ALRN-6924 or to otherwise complete the development of ALRN-6924.
+We do not expect that the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of development of any of our product candidates.